Shahabuddin Nagari: Career

 At the beginning of 1981, Nagari joined the Zoology Department of Chittagong University as a lecturer.
-However, inspired by his father, he appeared in the Bangladesh Civil Service (BCS) examination which he passed successfully and was appointed as Assistant collector of Customs & Excise.
-He left the University job and joined the government service in the early December 1983.
+However, inspired by his father, he appeared in the Bangladesh Civil Service (BCS) examination which he passed successfully and was appointed as assistant collector of customs and excise.
+He left the university job and joined the government service in the early December 1983.
 As a government officer he worked in various offices in different ranks and positions throughout the country under National Board of Revenue (NBR) of Ministry of Finance.
-He has retired from Government Service since March 2016.
+He has retired from government service since March 2016.
 He was arrested for murder in 2017 and sent to jail for amassing illegal wealth in 2019.

 Literary career

 From the very childhood Shahabuddin Nagari has been involved in writing.
 When he was a student of his village school, he attempted to write some rhymes.
 His uncle late Abdul Mannan, then a student of Rajshahi University, would come to the village every week (1966–67) and arrange literary gathering.
 There, the youngest member Shahabuddin Nagari would read out his rhymes.
 After moving to Dhaka in 1968, he became a regular subscriber of 'Mukuler Mahfil' (The Daily Azad) and 'Kachi Kachar Ashor' (The Daily Ittefaq).
 About that time he started to send his compositions for publishing.
 On 30 July 1969, his first rhyme 'Ami Kobi' (I am a Poet) was published in the 'Mukuler Mahfil'.
 After fighting the liberation war in 1971, he went back to Chittagong and resumed literary activity.
 When a son of the famous politician late Jahur Ahmed Chowdhury published a weekly called 'Rajanigandha', he started to contribute there.
 Then he started writing in the children's section of 'The Daily Michhil'.
 Besides the newspapers of Chittagong, he started to write for children in almost all the national newspapers and magazines of Dhaka.
 His first book of rhymes Nil Paharer Chhara (1978) was published by the-then famous publishing house of Dhaka 'Muktodhara' (The Swadhin Bangla Sahittya Parishad).
 He published this book by directly contacting late Chittaranjan Saha, the founder of Muktodhara Publications.
 His second book Mahakaler Batighar contained articles on literature and was published by Caucus Publishers, Chittagong in 1986.
 The same year his collection of rhymes Mouly Tomar Chhara was published by Dolna Prakashani of Chittagong.